CloudFitSoftware/cfs-integrations-public/readme.md

    - Once deployed, the block will be updated by the integration with one of 3 statuses:

-     - **Pass** - The url is returning a successful status
+     - **Pass** - The managed scneario is passing
-     - **Fail** - The url is not returning a successful status
+     - **Fail** - The managed scneario is failing
-     - **Misconfigured** - There is an internal error that is preventing a pass/fail status
+     - **Misconfigured** - There is an internal error with the cfs integration

 1. Create one or more rules in CFS to create a work unit in CFS based off of block status

    - Examples:
-     - On three 'Fail' statuses in a row, create a work unit in CFS
+     - On three 'Fail' statuses in a row, create a work unit in CFS to handle the managed scenario
-     - On three 'Misconfigured' statuses in a row, create a work unit in CFS to fix the block
+     - On three 'Misconfigured' statuses in a row, create a work unit in CFS to investigate the cfs integration

 1. Update the CFS protocol as needed for each work unit that would get created